rgederin/java-functional/README.md

 # Core information about functional programming
 In this repo I collected several useful terms, examples, approaches and other things which are related to functional programming.
-Actually these are main building blocs and principles in functional programming.
+Actually these are main building blocks and principles in functional programming.

 All information here collected from different sources.
 Also I implemented several code examples with functional approach.